 Analytical thinking requires breaking down complex problems into bite-size pieces.
 In order to accomplish this, students need to make decisions that are logical and well thought out.
 The classroom is the perfect supportive environment to practice decision-making skills on a daily basis.

 Weave decision-making skills into literacy time by analyzing characters and the good and bad decisions they make.
-Look at the consequences of characters’ decisions and discuss ways the story could have gone differently.
+Look at the consequences of characters’ decisions and discuss ways the story could have gone differently if characters had made different choices.

 Lay the groundwork for a lifetime of good habits by teaching students a step-by-step approach for making decisions.
 One model,Effective Decision Making—A Framework, includes tips such as: list possible options, gather information, weigh the pros and cons, and use your values to guide you.